ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 -   automatic encoding/deconding of KNX datagrams for most importants DPTs, raw read and write for other DPTs
 -   support of KNX group value read and group value write and group value response
 -   free open source
--   no dependencies to cloud services, runs without internet access
+-   no dependencies to cloud services, runs offline without internet access
 -   autoread on start
 -   fast import of group addresses in XML format
 -   create joint alias objects that react on status inputs